lasopablo/HTTP-load-testing/README.md

 #### Example Usage

 Here are some examples of how the application looks and works.
+Note that "dark mode" was on.

 1. Initial Interface:
 ![Initial Interface](imgs/GUI.png)